Piezo-orbital backaction force in a rare-earth doped crystal: Introduction

+Further control of a hybrid optomechanical system requires exploring the associated backaction effect, \emph{ie} generating strain or motion by addressing the quantum states of the atomic system, using an optical excitation.
+In REIC, this backaction stems from the alteration of the ion's electronic orbital following a change of state.
+This affects the crystal field around the excited ion, which results in a local rearrangement of the host matrix, therefore inducing strain.
+From an optomechanical point of view, an important distinction between this piezo-orbital backaction and the recently reported piezo-excitonic backaction~\cite{kettler2021inducing} relates to their associated interaction times: with typical timescales set by a population lifetime in the millisecond range (to be compared to $\sim 1$~ns for solid state QDs), the piezo-orbital backaction in REIC could give access to highly attractive regimes, including resolved sideband \cite{treutlein2014hybrid}, strong/ultra-strong coupling \cite{aspelmeyer2014cavity}, and reversed dissipation \cite{ohta2021rareearth}.

-In this work, we demonstrate the generation of mechanical motion following optical excitation in a novel strain-coupled hybrid mechanical system based on a large ensemble of ions embedded in a cm-scale monocrystal.
-The absence of sharp mechanical resonances in such a system enables full temporal and spatial reconstruction of the optically induced motion.
-Our demonstration relies on an ultra-sensitive time-resolved optomechanical tomography setup.
-This allows us to unambiguously address the photothermal and piezoscopic contributions to the resulting driven displacement.
-We also verify the resonant nature of relative contributions with respect to the atomic optical line, confirming their fundamental connection with the internal dynamics of the atomic system.
-The absence of a parasitic, non-resonant photothermal effect is remarkable in these materials.
-In particular, the photothermal component is fully described by the non-radiative relaxation dynamics of the ions, in contrast with most optomechanical systems so far, which generally argue upon parasitic, off-resonant absorption processes.
+In this work, we demonstrate the generation of mechanical motion following resonant atomic driving in a strain-coupled hybrid mechanical system based on a large ensemble of ions embedded in a cm-scale monocrystal.
+The absence of sharp mechanical resonances in such a bulk system enables full temporal and spatial reconstruction of the optically induced motion.
+We present an ultra-sensitive, time-resolved, tomography setup allowing us to separately address the dissipative and conservative backaction contributions.
+Remarkably, the dissipative component is fully described by the non-radiative relaxation dynamics of the ions, whereas the conservative contribution is caused by the piezo-orbital effect.
 Overall the degree of understanding and control of both the conservative and dissipative part of the optomechanical backaction confirms the potential of rare-earth-based systems as hybrid optomechanical systems.